-A limited amount of accrued, unused leave will carry forward to the next calendar year.
-Accrued leave may exceed the year-end carry forward balance limits during the calendar year, but those days in excess of these limits will be forfeited if not used by December 31st of each year.
-An employee with leave in excess of the carry forward limits may donate excess leave to the Catastrophic Leave Bank.
+A limited amount of accrued, unused leave will carry to the following calendar year.
+Accrued leave may exceed the year-end carry forward balance limits during the calendar year, but those days above these limits will be forfeited if not used by December 31st of each year.
+An employee with leave above the carry forward limits may donate excess leave to the Catastrophic Leave Bank.

-- Maximum annual leave that is carried forward is 30 days (240 hours) - Maximum sick leave that is carried forward is 120 days (960 hours)
+- The maximum annual leave that is carried forward is 30 days (240 hours) - Full sick leave that is carried forward is 120 days (960 hours)